MHC Traveling Exibits

 Our State Dog: North Carolina’s Plott Hound

-Plott Hounds tells the story of the only dog breed officially recognized as originating in the state.
-Raised in the U.S. for over 250 years, Plott Hounds trace their roots from Germany to the mountains of Western North Carolina, earning a reputation as fearless hunting dogs and, more recently, celebrated show dogs.
+Plott Hounds tells the story of the only dog breed officially recognized as having originated in North Carolina.
+Bred and raised in the U.S. for over 250 years, Plott Hounds trace their roots from Germany to the mountains of Western North Carolina.
+Throughout the years, they have earned a reputation as fearless hunting dogs and, more recently, celebrated show dogs.

 The exhibit includes one introductory panel, twelve interpretive panels, a credit panel, and three large-format photographs that bring their legacy to life.
 Two versions are available, one printed on flexible vinyl panels with corner grommets (30” x 36”), and one with framed, rigid panels (31” x 37”).
 The framed exhibit travels in a wooden crate (approximate weight 200 lbs.).